Gromgorgel/ddPCR/README.md

 ### V2.05 & 2.08
 These two versions are optimizations of the original algorithm, with version 2.08 being the final version of the V2 series of the algorithm.
 The main improvements are: general improvements for stability, removal of typos, increased robustness when dealing with overlapping populations, a manual threshold option, the threshold as calculated was added to output, and one of the plots was removed (performance parameter plot, it was not getting the point accross anyway).

-### V3.03 & beyond
+### V3 & beyond
-V3.03 was the first public version of the V3 series of the algortihm.
-This series has a thoroughly re-structured code that will allow further implementation of additional functionalities, chief among which is the ability to 'correct' for channel cross talk.
+This series has a thoroughly re-structured code that will allow further implementation of additional functionalities.
+The main change for the user is probably the way the data are presented to the algorithm.
+Whereas in previous versions a single channel of a sigle reaction had to used as input, these version will take the entire read.QX output object as input.
+A seperate input variable 'well' allows for selection of which well(s) to analyse.
+Choice of the channel is done via the 'method' input variable.

+Chief among the new functionalities is the ability to 'correct' for channel cross talk.
 The latter is a phenomenon caused by overlapping or overshining of color spectra of the dye(s) and as a result the measurements made in the 2 fluorescence channels are not entirely independent.
 This is most obvious from the 2D plot (channel 1 FU on x axis and channel 2 FU on y axis): in an ideal case increase in channel 1 fluorescence should not affect the y position of the droplets, instead we see that the channel 2 fluorescence also increases (droplets move diagonal on the plot instead of horizontal).
 The figure below illustrates this for an evagreen reaction: instead of the droplets all lying in the horizontal plane (all fluorescence limited to channel 1) we see a diagonal display as also channel 2 fluorescence increases when channel 1 FU reaches higher values.
 Ultimately, this affects the resolution of the assay.

 ![crosstalk](crosstalk.png)

 The current version is able to correct for this to some degree (currenlty only intended for Evagreen reactions, but feel free to play around), which helps place the threshold in low resolution reactions.
 It has been tested on a wide array of reactions (more than 5000) and seems stable.
-Single channel analysis remains available as before.
 Note: since the cross-talk correction relies on a few iterations of algorithm application it runs slower.

-Another new feature of the V3 series is that the algorithm will automaticall recognize if it is being applied to multiple reactions and will analyze all at once.
-When reading multiple reactions with `read.QX` you can call `cloudy` on the resulting list and all reactions will be analyzed.
-Since version V3.04 it is also possible to restrict the algorithm to a specific reactions in a dataset (when providing multiple reactions) via the `well` input variable.
+Other analysis modes include: simplex (analysis of channel 1), simplex2 (analysis of channel 2), duplex (analysis of both channels), and the aforementioned 'eva' mode that corrects for channel cross talk.

+Another new feature of the V3 series is the option to choose different threshold setting approaches.
+I have implemented the Generalized Extreme Value (GEV) approach of Trypsteen et al. ([go read their publication](https://link.springer.com/article/10.1007/s00216-015-8773-4)) on a single reaction basis.
+It should be noted that the method is intended to be used on NTC reactions to calculate a threshold that is than applied accross other (baseline corrected) other reactions, because the 'extreme values' should be sampled from the true negative distribution in order to calculate the threshold.
+I've worked around this by using the 'rough guess where the populations are' (that is the first step in the cloudy algorithm) to select which droplets to feed into the GEV routine.
+This works well, but is sensitive to rain and of course cannot be used if there are not enough negative droplets.
+Where 'cloudy' is fairly conservative in its threshold placement, 'gev' tends to set threshold very close to the negative cloud.
+To use it, specify `threshold = "gev"`.

+Another threshold option available is 'mixed' here, 'cloudy' and 'gev' are run sequential, giving 'gev' the benefit of a better negative population selection as performed by 'cloudy'.
+Both thresholds are calculated and averaged, providing a third option in threshold calculation.
+As 'gev' tends to fail in reactions that are close to saturation, 'cloudy' is always used as back-up mechanism, ensuring valid output.

 ### algorithm output and input